Google

 Frequently Asked Questions

-What are the Additional Buyer's Stamp Duty implications for Singapore Citizens purchasing Mackenzie 88 as a second residential property?
+What are the Additional Buyer's Stamp Duty (ABSD) implications for Singapore Citizens purchasing a second property at Mackenzie 88?

-How significantly does Mackenzie 88's proximity to NE7 Little India MRT station influence demand and long-term capital appreciation potential?
+How does proximity to Little India MRT (NE7) influence demand and capital appreciation for Mackenzie 88 properties?

-How does Mackenzie 88 compare on value and location terms to nearby competing developments throughout Little India and surrounding precincts?
+How does Mackenzie 88 compare to nearby competing developments in terms of value and positioning?